Patient Financial Services has moved!

-Boulder Community Hospital will provide care without discrimination for emergency medical conditions regardless of a patient's ability to pay and Boulder Community Hospital will adhere to the hospital's debt collection practices policy.
+Boulder Community Health will provide care without discrimination for emergency medical conditions regardless of a patient's ability to pay and Boulder Community Hospital will adhere to the hospital's debt collection practices policy.

 There is no doubt that health insurance benefit plans are confusing.
 Most plans do not provide 100% coverage for a hospital bill.
 Each plan has its own set of rules, exclusions and services that are not covered.

 It is your responsibility to be familiar with your specific benefit plan.
 If you are unsure of your coverage for a particular medical procedure or test, you should call the customer service telephone number on your insurance card before scheduling the procedure.

 Your health insurance policy is a contract between you and your insurance company.
-As a service to you, Boulder Community Hospital will send a claim to your health insurance company.
+As a service to you, Boulder Community Health will send a claim to your health insurance company.
 By working together, we can minimize misunderstandings, payment delays and billing costs.
 However, you are responsible for any charges not covered by your benefit plan.

 Once your insurance company notifies you of your responsibility portion, please call Patient Financial Services to make payment arrangements at 303-544-5744.

 Depending on your plan, you may be required to get approval (pre-certification) before you receive hospital services.
 Even in a life-threatening situation, your benefit plan may require you to contact them within 24 hours of receiving hospital care.
 We will assist you in doing that, but if you don’t obtain approval from your insurance company, you are responsible for paying for your hospital care.
 Also, obtaining approval does not guarantee that the cost of the service is completely covered by your benefit plan.
 You will still be responsible for any charges not covered by your benefit plan.